techboy-coder/ethz-cheatsheets/teaching/discrete-math/ch3-cheatsheet.typ

   #text(title, weight: "bold") - #text(author)

-  = Introduction: The Building Blocks of Discrete Structures _This document covers the fundamental concepts of sets, relations, and functions as presented in Chapter 3.
-It emphasizes procedural understanding, proof construction, and the connections between these abstract structures._
+  = Introduction: The Building Blocks of Discrete Structures _This document covers the fundamental concepts of sets, relations, and functions as presented in Chapter 3._

   == TOC